DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: The DTR Bandit Problem

-Bounded covariates and parameters are necessary to guarantee that the per-step regret is finite in worst-case over instances, which ensures that exploration will not be uncontrollably costly.
-This assumption is usually satisfied in practice, since most attributes we care about are bounded in nature.
+Boundedness of ferature maps and parameters is necessary to guarantee that the per-step regret is finite in worst-case over instances, which ensures that exploration will not be uncontrollably costly.
+This assumption is common in literature \citep{goldenshluger2013linear, bastani2020online} and is usually satisfied, because most attributes in practice are bounded in nature.

-\paragraph{Margin Condition.} Our second assumption is an adapted version of the margin condition commonly used in stochastic contextual bandits \citep{rigollet2010nonparametric,goldenshluger2013linear} and classification \citep{mammen1999smooth, audibert2007fast}.
-Our assumption determines how the estimation error of $Q$-functions translates into regret of decision-making.
+\paragraph{Margin Condition.} Our second assumption is an adapted version of the margin condition commonly used in stochastic contextual bandits \citep{rigollet2010nonparametric,goldenshluger2013linear} and classification \citep{mammen1999smooth}.
+It determines how the estimation error of $Q$-functions translates into regret of decision-making. \begin{assumption} There exist positive constants $\gamma_1, \gamma_2, \alpha_1, \alpha_2$ such that for any $\kappa>0$,